geethk/itmd-521/README.md

 ## IT Interest

 I have a Mainframe work experience of 3 years from IBM.
-I discovered my fascination towards data science recently and decided to my Masters on it.
+I discovered my fascination towards data science recently and decided to do my Masters on it.
 I am very much intrigued by the knowledge that can be acquired by analysing myriad of data and how the knowledge affects various fields.
-Particularly interested: Machine Learning and Recommender Systems.
+Particularly interested in: Machine Learning and Recommender Systems.

 ## Something Interesting About You

 I love playing badminton to the point that I play all day till I drop.
-I am a little bit too proud of my baking skills and am personally responsible for turning several of my friends into sugar-fiends.
+I am also a little bit too proud of my baking skills and am personally responsible for turning several of my friends into sugar-fiends.

 ## Git-IT Tutorial Badge